Understanding Adjuvant Chemotherapy: What It Is, How It Works, and Its Role in Cancer Treatment

 Adjuvant Chemotherapy for Ovarian Cancer

 Ovarian cancer is a particularly challenging disease, as it is often diagnosed at an advanced stage when the cancer has already spread beyond the ovaries.
-In these cases, adjuvant chemotherapy plays a crucial role in reducing the risk of recurrence and improving overall survival rates.
+In these cases, adjuvant chemotherapy is crucial in reducing the risk of recurrence and improving overall survival rates.
 However, the effectiveness of chemotherapy can vary depending on the subtype of ovarian cancer.

 Chemotherapy for High-Grade Serous Ovarian Cancer (HGSOC)